-In addition to the above, we may also raise additional capital through additional equity offerings, licensing our products in development, or increasing revenue from our wholly owned subsidiary, Avid.
-While we will continue to explore these potential opportunities, there can be no assurances that we will be successful in raising sufficient capital on terms acceptable to us, or at all, or that sufficient additional revenues will be generated from Avid or under potential licensing or partnering agreements to complete the research, development, and clinical testing of our product candidates.
-Based on our current projections, which include projected revenues under signed contracts with existing customers of Avid, combined with the projected revenues from our government contract and licensing agreements, we believe we have sufficient cash on hand combined with amounts expected to be received from Avid customers and from our government contract and licensing agreements to meet our obligations as they become due through at least fiscal year 2010 based on current assumptions.
-There are a number of uncertainties associated with our financial projections, including but not limited to, termination of third party or government contracts, technical challenges, or possible reductions in funding under our government contract, which could reduce or delay our future projected cash-inflows.
-In addition, under our Loan Agreement (see Note 7 to the accompanying interim unaudited condensed consolidated financial statements), in the event our government contract with the Transformational Medical Technologies Initiative is terminated or canceled for any reason, including reasons pertaining to budget cuts by the government or reduction in government funding for the program, we would be required to set aside cash and cash equivalents in an amount equal to 80% of the outstanding loan balance in a restricted collateral account non-accessable by us.
-In the event our projected cash-inflows are reduced or delayed or if we default on a loan covenant that limits our access to our available cash on hand, we might not have sufficient capital to operate our business through fiscal year 2010 unless we raise additional capital.
-The uncertainties surrounding our future cash inflows have raised substantial doubt regarding our ability to continue as a going concern.
+While we will continue to explore these potential opportunities, there can be no assurances that we will be successful in raising sufficient capital on terms acceptable to us, or at all, or that we will be successful in procuring additional government contracts and grants, or that sufficient additional revenues will be generated from Avid or under potential licensing or partnering agreements to complete the research, development, and clinical testing of our product candidates.
+Based on our current projections, which include projected revenues inder signed contracts with existing customers of Avid, combined with the projected revenues from our government contract, we believe we have sufficient cash on hand combined with amounts expected to be received from Avid customers and from our government contract to meet our obligations as they become due through at least mid-year 2011 based on current assumptions and assuming we do not generate any additional revenues or raise any additional capital from potential sources.
+There are a number of uncertainties associated with our financial projections, including but not limited to, termination of third party or government contract, technical challenges, or possible reductions in funding under our government contract, which could reduce or delay our future projected cash flows.
+In addition, under our Loan Agreement (see Note 7), in the event our government contract with the Transformational Medical Technologies ("TMT") is terminated or canceled for any reason, including reasons pertaining to budget cuts by the government or reduction in government funding for the program, we would be required to set aside cash and cash equivalents in an amount equal to 80% of the outstanding loan balance (or \$1,667,000 as of October 31, 2010) in a restricted collateral account non-accessible by us.
+In the event our projected cash-inflows are reduced or delayed or if we default on a loan covenant that limits our access to our available cash on hand, we might not have sufficient capital to op